 Are you intrigued by the stories behind historic California buildings?
-Whether you're planning your epic California vacation or you're just a weekend road warrior, make sure to add these historic hotels to your list!
-Let's take a deeper dive in to some of the oldest hotels in California that have been taking guests for over 100-years.
+Whether you're planning your epic California vacation or you're just a weekend road warrior, make sure to add these historic hotels in California to your list!
+Let's take a deeper dive into some of the oldest hotels in California that have been taking guests for over 100-years.

 1. Hotel del Coronado - Coronado, California

 When the 399-room Hotel del Coronado (known as "The Del") opened it's doors in 1888, it was the largest hotel resort in the world.
+It's also one of the few remaining examples of a wooden Victorian beach resort.
 In 1885, the original developers bought 4,000 acres comprising of Coronado and North Island for a whooping $110,000.
-By the 1900's the property was hosting U.S. Presidents including Harrison, Taft and Roosevelt and Hollywood royalty including Marilyn Monroe, Charlie Chaplin and Babe Ruth.
+By the 1900's the property was hosting U.S. Presidents including Harrison, Taft and Roosevelt along with Hollywood royalty including Marilyn Monroe, Charlie Chaplin and Babe Ruth.
 One of the hotel's most notable guests was Kate Morgan, who in 1892 checked-in to the hotel but never checked-out.
 Get the full scoop on the resident ghost of Hotel del Coronado here.

 Interesting Fact: In March 2020, for the first time in the property's 132-year history, the hotel closed temporarily due to Covid-19.

 2. Mission Inn Hotel & Spa - Riverside, California